Reduced Course Load

 Prior Approval Requirement

 Reduced course load requests must be received at least two weeks before you anticipate reducing your course load.
 You must verify that your RCL request has been approved prior to registering for less than a full course load and/or before dropping a course that will result in less than a full course load.
-The submission of this form does not guarantee an RCL request will be approved.
-Please note that an RCL based on financial need is not a qualifying reason.
+Submission of this form does not guarantee an RCL request will be approved.
+Please note that a reduced course load based on financial need is not a qualifying reason.

 Special Documentation Required